Lean Budgeting – Foster Growth & Innovation in Your Organisation

 With the traditional approach to budgeting, delays often take place and opportunities are lost.
 A lean budgeting provides a better solution to this.

 Does your organisation’s budget system hinder growth and innovation?
 Does it make every CEO or CFO like you feel powerless to make better decisions?
-This may not be the soundest proposition, but budgeting, as it is currently practised by many companies, should be abolished, a better way is Lean Budgeting.
+That´s why lean budgeting must be a common practice for every Digital Product Company.

-Many experts such as Jack Welch, an American retired business executive and author, believe that budgeting doesn’t always provide something meaningful or useful to an organisation.
-In one of his articles, Welch reiterated that budgeting hides opportunities for growth and at the same time, promotes bad behaviour especially when market demands change and the company still tries to reach its target.
-More importantly, it saps the energy and fun out of an organisation.
+Many experts such as Jack Welch, an American retired business executive, and author, believe that traditional budgeting doesn’t always provide something meaningful or useful to an organization.
+In one of his articles, Welch reiterated that budgeting hides opportunities for growth and at the same time, promotes bad behavior especially when the market demands change and the company still tries to reach its target.
+More importantly, it saps the energy and fun out of an organization.

 Budgeting as it Used to Be

 To understand fully how budgeting disrupts an organization, let’s talk about the traditional approach used by businesses worldwide.
 If your company is like most others, you create a budget for the coming year based on the total spending over the last year.

 This makes logical sense and is most likely the best way to budget.
 It’s always good to have a basis for your figures.
 Thus, as the head of the organization, you look at the projects completed the previous year, including the usual expenses incurred, and make the decision out on it.

 Why?
 Because at the end of the day, your annual budget becomes one large estimate.
 It is never, ever accurate.